Ep 24: USWNT lawsuit, U.S. Soccer’s PR Failure explained: UCLA Law Professor Steven Bank

 [14:00] Professor Bank explains the ‘10,000 foot view’ that U.S. Soccer is fighting to figure out what it can and can’t control – across the several active lawsuits.

-[19:15] Professor bank shares where he think the USWNT vs U.S. Soccer case went awry explaining that everything now is electronically available which led to much more pr than ever before,.
+[19:15] Professor bank shares where he thinks the USWNT vs U.S. Soccer case went awry, explaining that everything now is electronically available which led to much more PR than ever before.

-[20:30] Explaining the various arguments that U.S. Soccer has against the USWNT including that there is a fundamental difference between the men and women national teams, that a collective bargaining is not a defense (can’t just say well they agreed to it), and that the USWNT has never been clear that in 2016 we want to eliminate guaranteed salaries as it still needed those to help subsidize league pay
+[20:30] Explaining the various arguments that U.S. Soccer has against the USWNT including that there is a fundamental difference between the men’s and women’s national teams, and that collective bargaining is not a defense (can’t just say well they agreed to it).

 [27:13] Laying out the path for settlement – Professor Banks says that this case should have always settled and believes the judge thinks both parties should settle based on both arguments being questionable.
-He also shares that in 2016 the USWNT knew their arugment was strong in court of public opinion they made a calculated pr move to get ahead.
+He also shares that in 2016, the USWNT knew their argument was strong in court of public opinion, and they made a calculated PR move to get ahead.

-[29:23] Explaing why the USWNT cannot settle for the $67 million it is asking for as this could essentially bankrupt U.S. Soccer and adversely affect the USWNT based on the potential cuts to funding of the USYNT program and Development Academy – a pr nightmare for the USWNT but U.S. Soccer hasn’t been able to make this case yet
+[29:23] Explaining why the USWNT cannot settle for the $67 million it is asking for, as this could essentially bankrupt U.S. Soccer and adversely affect the USWNT based on the potential cuts to funding of the USYNT program and Development Academy – a PR nightmare for the USWNT, but U.S. Soccer hasn’t been able to make this case yet.

 [30:43] An example breaking down World Cup prize money: France’s MNT win resulted in less than 25% of the prize money getting paid out to players with the rest going to the France Federation vs the USWNT receiving a collective 75% payout from the total prize money with very little money going back to federation for investment.